rpm-software-management/dnf5/doc/dnf5.conf.5.rst

 ``color_update_local``
     :ref:`color <color-label>`

-    Color of local packages that are installed from the @commandline repository.
+    Color of local packages that are installed from the @@commandline repository.
     This option is used during displaying transactions.

     Default: ``dim,green``.